 If the grievance involves a student and within five (5) working days of conference with the accused student, the student believes the grievance has not been addressed or disagrees with the outcome of the conference with the accused student, the student should initiate and register a formal written complaint through the University Complaint Resolution Portal (http://utpb.edu/services/business-affairs/complaint-resolution).
 The written complaint will be routed to the Dean of Students who will arrange an appointment in person, by telephone, or virtually with him or her.
 A grievance filed against a student will be handled through the student conduct procedures as prescribed in Student Conduct and Discipline.
 If within ten (10) working days after discussing the matter with the employee's supervisor, office director, or Dean of Students, as appropriate, the student believes the grievance has not been addressed or disagrees with the outcome of the conference, the student should file a written complaint directly (not via the University Complaint Resolution Portal) with the Vice President for Student Services and seek an appointment in person, by telephone, or virtually with him or her.
-If within ten (10) working days after the conference with the Senior Associate Vice President for Student Services the student believes the grievance has not been addressed or disagrees with the outcome of the conference, the student believes the grievance has not been addressed or disagrees with the outcome of the conference, the student believes the grievance has not been addressed or disagrees with the outcome of the conference, the student believes the grievance has not been addressed or disagrees with the outcome of the conference, the student should file a written complaint directly (not via the University Complaint Resolution Portal) with the President should file a written complaint directly (not via the University Complaint Resolution Portal) with the President, who shall render a FINAL decision within ten (10) working days.
-The
+If within ten (10) working days after the conference with the Senior Associate Vice President for Student Services the student believes the grievance has not been addressed or disagrees with the outcome of the conference, the student should file a written complaint directly (not via the University Complaint Resolution Portal) with the President, who shall render a FINAL decision within ten (10) working days.
+The president should be provided with a timeline of the grievance and proposed resolutions at each step of the process.